Visit the exhibition

 The Netherlands

-Jasper is a photographer who creates stories exploring the relationship between humans and nature.
-An ecology major, he knows humans depend on our planet, yet our current patterns of consumption are unsustainable.
-Jasper is a contributing photographer for National Geographic magazine, a Senior Fellow of the International League of Conservation Photographers and a WWF Netherlands ambassador.
+Jasper is a photographer who creates stories that explore the relationship between humans and nature.
+He’s a contributing photographer for National Geographic Magazine, a Senior Fellow of the International League of Conservation Photographers and a WWF Netherlands Ambassador.

 Read article